History of Development in the Daintree

 Various attempts by governments have failed to solve the problems created by the residential subdivision.
 In 1984 the Federal and State Governments funded the $23 million Daintree Rescue Program to be implemented over four years.
 This was successful in purchasing a number of significant blocks of land for inclusion in the Daintree National Park, as well as developing eco-tourism infrastructure.
 However large amounts of critical conservation land was still not protected.

-Rainforest Rescue works to buy back and protect those properties containing intact high-conservation value rainforest which still maintain their development rights.
-Our vision is to buy back all remaining properties by the year 2030.
+Rainforest Rescue works to purchase and protect those properties containing intact high-conservation value rainforest which still maintain their development rights.
+Our vision is to purchase all remaining rainforest properties by the year 2040.

 Both the State and Federal Governments have indicated that they have no intention of funding further buy back schemes in the Daintree.